 The job of the respiratory therapist in the care of burns is a big one.
 They may be responsible for obtaining arterial blood gases to check for oxygenation of the blood.
 They may be involved in early intubation of the burn victim to prevent loss of the airway from swelling of the tissues.
-They may also help the doctor with bronchoscopies to check for airway damage deeper in the lungs, and will perform ventilator management and airway maintenance until the patient’s respiratory functions improve.Some Techniques a Respiratory Therapist Might Do
+They may also help the doctor with bronchoscopies to check for airway damage deeper in the lungs.
+They will perform ventilator management and airway maintenance until the patient’s respiratory functions improve.Some Techniques a Respiratory Therapist Might Do

 The respiratory therapist can make use of bronchodilating medications, which can lessen spasm of the airways.
-Patients with pre-existing asthma or other airway disease will be especially affected and helped by these medications.
+Patients with pre-existing asthma or another airway disease will be especially affected and helped by these medications.
 For example, nebulizing treatments with a medication like albuterol can very quickly open up narrowed airways.
 Other medications are available that can do the same thing, such as metaproterenol or racemic

-The ventilator can be set to give the patient a fast respiratory rate with smaller breaths each time in order to reduce the damage to the lungs that can come from putting too much pressure on them.
+The ventilator can be set to give the patient a fast respiratory rate with smaller breaths each time to reduce the damage to the lungs that can come from putting too much pressure on them.
 Sometimes the ventilator can be set to provide positive air pressure even when the lungs have let out the breath.
-It is a process called PEEP and it keeps the airways from collapsing.
+It is a process called PEEP, and it keeps the airways from collapsing.

 The video below shows how respiratory therapists care for people with breathing or lung problems.In Summary